Fundamental Rights (FR) & Fundamental Duties (FD)

 - The concept has been taken from the US’ bill of rights.
-Earliest known evidence of rights was also present in ancient India, Iran etc.
+The earliest known evidence of rights was also present in ancient India, Iran, etc.

 - The Fundamental Rights are named so because they are guaranteed and protected by the Constitution, which is the fundamental law of the land.
 They are ‘fundamental’ also in the sense that they are the most essential for the all-round development (material, intellectual, moral and spiritual) of the individuals.

 - The original constitution contained seven fundamental rights, however, after the 44th constitutional amendment act, 1978, right to property was repealed and now only six fundamental rights remain.

 - Following are the articles related to the fundamental rights-

 B. 13- Laws inconsistent with part-3 or Fundamental Rights

 - Following is the segregation of the Fundamental Rights

 (a) Equality before the law and equal protection of laws (Article 14).